docksal/docksal/docs/advanced/stack-config.md

 <a name="configuration-variables"></a>
 ## Configuration Variables

-All variables changed below will require at the minimum a project restart `fin restart` so that they can take effect.
+All variables changed below will require, at minimum, a project restart `fin restart` so that they can take effect.
 Additional steps may be required.

 ### DOCKSAL_NFS_PATH

 The location of the folder on the host machine to mount to VirtualBox.
-[More info](file-sharing.md)
+See [file sharing](file-sharing.md) for more information.

 ### IMAGE_SSH_AGENT